stefko3z/hackatum-bft/README.md

 ## frontend-ios

 Simple mvvm app with three screens.
 Our goal was to move away from complicated UI and to limit the user's options.
 No dashboards, only the best insights, streamlined in a Gen Z manner.

 All of the screens contain Feeds with data stories for the respective timeframe(daily, weekly, monthly).
 Each of the stories has a read more button where detailed insights will be displayed.
+Business critical user stories should be conveyed via push notifications.

 Currently only the daily feed is implemented.